pantheon-systems/documentation/source/_docs/drupal-s3.md

 6. Assign **Any Authenticated AWS User** for the **Grantee** and tick the box for **Upload/Delete**, then click **Save**.

 ### Create an Identity and Access Management Policy
 [Identity and Access Management (IAM)](http://aws.amazon.com/iam/) allows you to manage all user access to AWS resources and services.
 Creating a policy allows you to explicitly set limited privileges on your specific bucket.
-This strategy offers long term flexibility for organizing and managing user(s) and their privileges.
+This strategy offers long-term flexibility for organizing and managing users and their privileges.

 1. From your [AWS Console](https://console.aws.amazon.com), click **Identity & Access Management**.
-2. Navigate to **Policies** and click **Create Policy**.
+2. Go to **Policies** and click **Create Policy**.
 3. Click **Select** within the Policy Generator section.
 4. Choose **Amazon S3** for the AWS Service and select **All Actions**.
-Provide the [Amazon Resource Name](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-s3) for your bucket (e.g. `arn:aws:s3:::bucket_name`), then click **Next Step**.
+Provide the [Amazon Resource Name](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-s3) for your bucket (e.g. `arn:aws:s3:::bucket_name`), and click **Next Step**.
 5. Edit the policy name and description (optional).
 6. Click **Create Policy**.

 For details, see [Example Policies for Administering AWS Resources](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html#iam-policy-example-s3).

 ### Create an Identity and Access Management Group
-It is suggested that you does not access an S3 bucket using your AWS root user credentials.
-Instead, we recommend creating an IAM group and user:
+We recommend that you do not access an S3 bucket using your AWS root user credentials.
+Instead, create an IAM group and user:

 1. From your [AWS Console](https://console.aws.amazon.com), click **Identity & Access Management**.
 2. Click **Groups**, then **Create New Group**.
 3. Enter a descriptive group name and click **Next Step**.
 4. Filter policies by **Customer Managed Policies** and select your recently created policy.
 5. Click **Next Step**, then **Create Group**.
-6. Navigate to **Users** and click **Create New Users**.
+6. Go to **Users** and click **Create New Users**.
 <ol start="7"><li>Provide a user name and click <strong>Create</strong>, then view the new user security credentials by clicking <strong>Show User Security Credentials</strong>.

 <div class="alert alert-info" role="alert">